 Golden Retriever Care

 Golden retrievers have medium-length hair with a thick undercoat and a water-repellent outer coat.
 They shed moderately most of the year and heavily in the spring and fall.
-They should be brushed daily.
-They also will probably need a bath about once a month.
+They should be brushed daily and will probably need a bath about once a month.
 You can expect to live with plenty of dog hair if you have a golden retriever.

-These are active dogs which require daily exercise and thorough training.
+Goldens are active dogs which require daily exercise and thorough training.
 It is best for a golden retriever to have access to a play yard for romping and to be taken out for a walk a couple of times per day.
-They love playing fetch.
 Golden retrievers get along well with most other dogs and a trip to the free-run dog park is likely to be appreciated.
-If these needs are met, a golden is bound to be your happy, loyal companion.

 Golden retrievers are known to be mouthy, carrying things around in their mouths.
 Have toys and chew bones available to satisfy this oral fixation.

-Golden retrievers are gentle and patient and enjoy playing with kids, but their size means they can knock over a small child if they are excited.
-This might scare little kids, especially playmates who are visiting and not used to a larger dog.
+Golden retrievers are gentle, patient and enjoy playing with kids, but their size means they can knock over a small child if they are excited.
+This might scare little kids, especially visiting playmates who are not used to a larger dog.
 When they learn to play together appropriately, a golden retriever is a good match for families with kids.